First Time Van Drivers: What You Need to Know?

 Mind Your Speed Limit

 While we’re on the topic of safety, let’s talk about how fast you should be driving your van.
-The speed limit might seem like just another rule, but it’s there for a reason – to keep everyone safe.
+The national speed limit might seem like just another rule, but it’s there for a reason – to keep everyone safe.

 For vans, speed limits typically differ from those for cars.